 They danced through several more songs.
-She noticed that no one tried to cut in.
+She noticed no one tried to cut in.

 Spock was thumbing through the program.

 "Anything good?"
 Kirk asked.
-He closed his eyes, rubbed at his temples.
+He closed his eyes as he rubbed his temples.
 He looked like he had a bad case of too little food and too much scotch from the night before.

 "That would depend on your definition of good."
 Spock put the program away.
 "It looks much like yesterday's agenda."

 "That's tragic," Chapel said, handing Kirk two pills.
 "Here."